justinduckett/portfolio/alcohol-map.md

 ### Summary:

-During an LCBO strike in July 2024, the Ontario Government launched a searchable, interactive map to help consumers find alternative alcohol retailers across the province.
-I led the geocoding and analytics implementation for this project.
-The map became one of the most visited pages on Ontario.ca, supporting public awareness and service continuity during a province-wide labour disruption.
+During an LCBO strike in July 2024, the Ontario Government rolled out a searchable and interactive map to help consumers find alternative alcohol retailers across the province.
+I led the geocoding of over 9,000 address locations for the map, as well as analytics implementation.

 ![Alcoholic beverage map](assets/alcohol map.PNG)